 Step 2: Involve the Employees Covered by the Policy

 When writing your policy statement, make sure to draft the document with the concerned individuals.
 The human resource manager and the owner must also be present during the writing of the policy statement.
 It also helps to ask for the help of an expert power of attorney during its drafting.

 Outline the main points of the policy, coming from the input of the individuals within the policy’s scope, and ensure it covers all necessary details.
 For example, creating dress codes for work, specify which clothes are appropriate or inappropriate for both men and women.

 Step 4: Identify Who Writes the Policy Statement

-The person responsible for writing the policy statement must be present in all the company meetings regarding its content and has meeting notes.
+The person responsible for writing the policy statement must be present in all the company meeting agendas regarding its content and has meeting minutes meeting notes.
 The policy statement must contain essential elements, including the overview, purpose, scope, and enforcement.

 Step 5: Review the Draft

 Upon the completion of the policy statement, schedule a meeting to review the drafted document.
 It is also a way to elicit necessary feedback to make adjustments to finalize the policy.